magictrick-dev/Ninetails/README.md

     It requires one or two functions to work and overriding the memory allocation routines are trivial to do.

+- **Input Abstraction API**

+    Input is one of the few parts of the engine that have a significant abstraction layer for.
+This is because input varies wildly between platforms, so Ninetails provides a unified input system which maps system inputs to platform inputs.
+    This mapping corresponds to a virtual layout equivalent to a standard QWERTY layout.
+Additionally, controller maps correspond to the modern AB/XY layouts that are found on modern xbox controllers.

+    These maps doesn't necessarily mean that they are mapped to those keys, only that they're logically set in those locations.
+This ensures consistency on platforms.

+    Finally, input is frame-bound.
+This is a consequence of how input is provided by the kernel.
+It is possible to do better, but this comes with some side effects that are otherwise undesirable by the user.
+(Windows provides low-level access to keyboard input which gets you really low-latency input, but this also means that the system can be affected by the applications responsiveness.
+Through testing, this behavior is completely unacceptable, so we default to the standard method of retrieving keyboard input by Windows.)

 ## Building the Engine from Source

 In order to build Ninetails, you will need to have Visual Studio installed with